yuexiaofeng/yuexiaofeng.github.io/_posts/2021-02-26-on-wfh-one-year.md

 Since the commuting between office and home had never been faster, I actually had more after hours, than ever.

 Unfortunately traveling or other outdoor activities weren’t always available, neither were the social gatherings in general.
+But we were still able to e-hang out with family, friends and coworkers - Jackbox, Among Us, and online poker were fun!

-But we managed to sneak out every once in a while, socially distanced of course.
+We also managed to sneak out every once in a while, socially distanced of course.
+In addition to the walkable attractions, we also visited nearby ones like Lighthouse, Deer Lake, Cypress, and Cleveland Dam, etc.

 My buddy Alex even drove a small group of us with his 4wd to hike the Mt Cheam.
 It was **not** an easy hike but the views totes justified!

 ![cheam1](../assets/images/20210226/cheam1.jpg)
 ![cheam2](../assets/images/20210226/cheam2.jpg)